ivinnyaraujo/3d-bim-digitaltwins-drones/README.md

-# 3D-BIM-DigitalTwins-Drones
-Content related to GIS applied to 3D Models, BIM, Digital Twins, Drones, & more.
+Content related to GIS applied to 3D Models, BIM, digital twins, drones & more.